Skip to main content

 Description

 CVE-2026-33162 is an improper authorization vulnerability in Craft CMS versions 5.
 3. 0 through 5.
 9. 13.
-Authenticated control panel users with only accessCp permission can move entries across sections via the POST /actions/entries/move-to-section endpoint without having the required saveEntries permission for either the source or destination sections.
+Authenticated control panel users with only the accessCp permission can move entries between sections via a POST request, even without having the required saveEntries permission for the source or destination sections.
 This flaw allows unauthorized modification of content organization within the CMS.
-The vulnerability does not require user interaction beyond authentication and has a CVSS score of 4.
-9, indicating medium severity.
-It was patched in version 5.
+The vulnerability has been patched in version 5.
+9. 14.

 AI-Powered Analysis